bughandler/cnki-downloader/README.md

 # Overview
-This is a free downloader for CNKI, you can search, download papers , journals, conference records in caj/pdf/.. formats (that means you should use [**CAJViewer**](http://www.portablesoft.org/cajviewer-lite/) to open the document).
+This is a free downloader for CNKI, you can search, download papers, journals, conference records in caj/pdf/.. formats (that means you should use [**CAJViewer**](http://www.portablesoft.org/cajviewer-lite/) to open the document).

 BTW:
-- *no matter what this project always will die*
+- *no matter what, this project will always die*
 - *star please* :)

 # Download